Oilseed Products

-Anderson International, as the inventor of the original continuous mechanical screw press, has been a global leader in the vegetable/oilseed extraction industry for 130 years.
+Anderson International Corp, as the inventor of the original continuous mechanical screw press, is recognized as a global leader in the oilseed processing industry for over 135 years.

 Not only a leading supplier of full-pressing equipment for specialty oil extraction, Anderson also manufactures extrusion equipment for the preparation of low and high-oil-content seeds to minimize utility consumption and maximize yield in chemical and mechanical extraction plants.